-I discovered Bamboo Body in January this year when I was looking for beautiful fabrics that would travel well for a study trip to Vietnam.
+I discovered Bamboo Body in January 2019 when I was looking for beautiful fabrics that would travel well for a study trip to Vietnam.
 I heard positive things about bamboo fabrics and wanted to give them a go.
 You can read the full wardrobe capsule post here.

 After my trip to Vietnam, I did an update about some of my favourite pieces and how the clothes travelled.
 The below collage include snaps from the outfits I wore in Vietnam, and the stars are Bamboo Body products.
 As you see, I wore them A LOT.
 What I found about bamboo cotton while travelling: